orianebro/PhD_Oriane/pages/Simulation scenarii.md

+### Proof by the absurd of hypotheses in STICS
+-
+- With a FSPM, simulate a given plant
-- From outputs from crop models,
+- fixing 1 plant feature with outputs from crop model
-- fix 1 plant feature (ex: leaf length = f(plant height), giving LAI as integral +/- ?)
+	- *ex: leaf length = f(plant height), giving LAI as integral +/- ?*
-- then simulate
+- then varying other parameters
+	- *ex: azimuth, folding angle, SLA, etc*
+- and see how plant process involved evolves
+	-